The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained in

 However, it is probably a good idea to first read the following information on pixels, image file sizes, and image resolution.

-That way, you will have a better understanding as to why certain images should only be enlarged and printed to certain
+That way, you will have a better understanding as to why certain images should only be enlarged to certain print sizes.

 What are Pixels?
 The word Pixel is a shortened and combined version of the words Picture and Element.
 Every digital